Your Guide to Mosquito & Tick Defense: DEET vs. Picaridin vs. Permethrin

 - Strength & duration:

-- 20 % → 8–12 hours
+- 20% → often about 8–12 hours

 - Pros:

-- Odorless, non-greasy, and colorless
+- Low odor, non-greasy, and colorless

-- Won’t damage plastics or fabrics
+- Does not damage plastics or fabrics the way DEET can

 - Cons: